 Want to learn more about what feedback strategies to use?
-Check out this Bridge webinar: “Oops, They Did It Again!
+Check out the Bridge webinar: “Oops, They Did It Again!
 Error Detection and Correction Strategies for the ESL Classroom.”

 How do you provide feedback in the ESL classroom?

-Giving an assessment is a complete way of providing constructive criticism and praise at the same time, as the student will see firsthand what they need to work on and where they excel.
-Keep in mind these tend to be on the longer side, so it’s probably best to use them with teens and adults.
+Giving an assessment is a complete way of providing constructive criticism and praise simultaneously, as the student will see firsthand what they need to work on and where they excel.
+Keep in mind, these tend to be on the longer side, so it’s probably best to use them with teens and adults.

 On the other hand, rewards are a great way to provide feedback for younger ESL students.
-Perhaps playing a game at the end of class or even watching a movie in English will be sure to encourage the little ones that they’re on the right track.
+Playing a game at the end of class or even watching a movie in English as a reward will be sure to encourage the little ones that they’re on the right track.

-- You can opt for written feedback, which works both for online students and those in the physical classroom (probably limit using it to older students).
+- You can opt for written feedback, which works both for online students and those in the physical classroom (limit use to older students).